-I am generally more fascinated by books about physics than biology, but Ed Yong’s I Contain Multitudes: The Microbes Within Is and a Grander View of Life sounded fascinating, so I decided to give it a shot.
+I am generally more fascinated by books about physics than biology, but Ed Yong’s I Contain Multitudes: The Microbes Within Is and a Grander View of Life sounded intriguing, so I decided to give it a shot.
 It lived up to my expectations and beyond.
 I also think I have found the perfect insult inside its pages.
 There’s a critter called Osedax mucofloris, the gutless bone-eating snot-flower worm that feasts on dead whales that sink to the ocean floor.
 I am trying to memorize that, take that you gutless, bone-eating snot-flower worm!

 I was interested in learning more about microbes because I am concerned that we have gone overboard in our mania for ridding ourselves and our environment of bacteria.
-I learned how painful that can be when I developed c. diff after a hospital stay, the antibiotics I took while recovering killed off lots of good bacteria in my personal microbiome, making way for the rapid growth of c. diff, an omnipresent jerk that is usual kept in balance by the good bacteria that my antibiotics had just killed off.
+I learned how painful that can be when I developed c. diff after a hospital stay, the antibiotics I took while recovering from an infection killed off lots of good bacteria in my personal microbiome, making way for the rapid growth of c. diff, an omnipresent jerk that is usually kept in balance by the good bacteria that my antibiotics had just killed off.
 I was able to recover without the fecal transplant that is discussed toward the end of the book, but the potential for improving our health through rePOOPulation remains intriguing and hopeful.

 Learning about microbes involves a bit of unlearning because these critters are amazing.
-Their symbiotic relationships they develop with hosts and with each other can be incredibly complex.
-Did you know there are worms with no mouths, no stomachs and not anuses because they don’t eat, they are nourished solely by bacteria through chemosynthesis?
+The symbiotic relationships they develop with hosts and with each other can be incredibly complex.
+Did you know there are worms with no mouths, no stomachs, and no anuses because they don’t eat, they are nourished solely by bacteria through chemosynthesis?
 Did you know that bacteria can swap genes with each other enabling a kind of hyper-evolution?
 It’s still evolution as it passes through inheritance, but it’s fast.
 I could go on forever with the amazing facts and discoveries and research that is going on, but the best thing is for you to just read this book.